 The Assembly may amend, alter, repeal or replace the Constitution adopted by the Inaugurating Assembly from time to time in accordance with the provisions made by the Constitution in that regard.

-11. Further unions, etc.
+11. Further unions etc.

 Notwithstanding anything in this Act or in the Basis of Union it shall be lawful for the Assembly from time to time to resolve that the Church enter into union with other branches of the Christian Church and to determine, declare or interpret matters of doctrine, worship, government and discipline in the Uniting Church.